 An additional accessory provides an external battery with the elite strap so that you can double your battery life too.

 Officially, Meta has said that the Quest 2 is 10% smaller than the original Quest.
 The depth of the headset is less than the original model.

 A 10% reduction in weight means that the headset weighs 530 grams.
 The majority of weight difference is in the lighter strap on the headset.

-The battery on the new Quest 2 retains the two hour life that the original Quest had.
+The built-in battery on the new Quest 2 retains the two hours of battery life that the original Quest had.
 Early reviews show that the battery life is decreased slightly, but these reports have not been confirmed widescale.